My Go-To Quiet Time Activities for Kids

 "Draw something you're thankful for today."

 Sarah's five-year-old drew her dog getting better from being sick.
-Didn't need words express what she was feeling.
+Didn't need words to express what she was feeling.

-Cheap notebooks from store.
+Cheap notebooks from the store.
 Nothing fancy needed.

 Bible Story Puzzles

-Quiet Boxes Individual Kids
+Quiet Boxes for Individual Kids

-Clean up easy cause everything has place.
+Clean up is easy because everything has a place.

-Scripture Memory Games Quiet
+Scripture Memory Games That Are Quiet

-Memory verses but make them games not just reciting.
+Memory verses but make them games, not just reciting.

 "Be ___ and ___ that I am God."